 FSTM students are expected to act with integrity and honesty in all of their academic and clinical pursuits.
-Students, faculty, preceptors and administration are expected to report any and all suspicions of dishonesty to the class instructor, Academic Director, or Clinical Director.
+Students, faculty, preceptors, and administration are expected to report any and all suspicions of dishonesty to the class instructor, Academic Director, or Clinical Director.
 Violations of academic honesty include but are not limited to:

 - Ethical Behavior: Students should endeavor to interact with clients, midwives, and others in an ethical manner.
 Continued or blatant disregard of professional ethics may be grounds for dismissal.
 The MANA Statement of Values and Ethics provides guidance for professional conduct in the practice of midwifery, including midwifery students.
 Also included in ethical behavior is an expectation that students will not engage in theft or dishonest behavior. - Cheating: Students are expected to complete their own work.
-Examples of cheating include, but are not limited to, copying written homework assignments from another student, copying from another student's paper during an in-class exam or looking at textbook or notes during an exam when not specifically permitted by the instructor. - Plagiarism: The representation of someone else's work as one's own or the representation of one's previous work as one's original work is not permitted.
-This includes published or unpublished work, the work of another student, and even work that was originally one's own but was not created for the course for which it is submitted.
+Examples of cheating include, but are not limited to, copying written homework assignments from another student, copying from another student's paper during an in-class exam or looking at textbook or notes during an exam when not specifically permitted by the instructor. - Plagiarism: The representation of someone else's work as one's own.
+This includes published or unpublished work, the work of another student.
 Plagiarism includes, but is not limited to, quoting oral or written materials without citation on any written or oral assignments, submitting a research paper or other written assignment that was not written by the student (including papers purchased from a service, obtained on the Internet or obtained from another student). - Misrepresentation: Any act or omission with intent to deceive an instructor for academic or clinical advantage is prohibited.
-Misrepresentation includes submitting any item that was not originally created by the student for that particular assignment unless expressly allowed by the instructor, lying to an instructor, lying or misrepresenting facts when confronted with an allegation of academic dishonesty.
+Misrepresentation includes lying to an instructor, lying or misrepresenting facts when confronted with an allegation of academic dishonesty.
 It also includes misleading preceptors or the Clinical Director regarding clinical experience or falsifying clinical documents. - Professionalism: Students should act professionally in dress, speech, and demeanor (see Appendix for specific information).
 Public opinion of midwifery and related professions is shaped through impressions of individual practitioners and students.
 Common sense standards of behavior and appearance are expected of FSTM students.
 Care providers are sensitive to the impression clients receive from students associated with their practices.
 A student's failure to meet behavioral expectations could result in dismissal from a preceptor site or from the program.